mozilla-services/socorro/docs/components/crashstorage.rst

 Cannot mix *LegacyRadix* and *Radix* in one system which runs more than one app and shares a filesystem.

-Inside submitter_app.py:

-* `SubmitterCrashStorageDestination`, `SubmitterFileSystemWalkerSource` and `SamplingCrashStorageSource` can't be used with other crash storage sources because they are not API compatible for things like `get_raw_crash`.

 Potential Edicts
 ================